 Defaulting on a credit card is a different animal.
 There is nothing to repossess, which means there’s nothing to liquidate and apply toward your balance.
 You owe it all, plus interest.

 Even when you default, the credit card issuer can still charge you interest and apply late fees.
 When they finally sell the debt to a collection agency, they can also charge interest.
 And, if they are successful getting a judgment against you, then yes, more interest can accrue, too.
+Use Mint’s loan calculator to see how long it will take to pay down each liability.

 John Ulzheimer is the President of Consumer Education at SmartCredit.com, the credit blogger for Mint.com, and a contributor for the National Foundation for Credit Counseling.
 He is an expert on credit reporting, credit scoring and identity theft.
 Formerly of FICO, Equifax and Credit.com, John is the only recognized credit expert who actually comes from the credit industry.
 The opinions expressed in his articles are his and not of Mint.com or Intuit.
 Follow John on Twitter.